Mohammad Saved from the Waters

 Release Date: 2012

-A production of TS Productions (Paris) in co-production with ZERO Productions (Cairo) and DOCDAYS Productions.
-With support of the World Cinema Fund.
+Produced by TS Productions in co-production with ZERO Productions and DOCDAYS Productions.
+Produced with support by the World Cinema Fund.